-Sets the enable flags of the PSU modules to the values given by the variables PSU0 and PSU1 and returns an error code according to Tab.
+Sets the enable flags of the PSU modules to the values given by the variables $\tt PSU0$ and $\tt PSU1$ and returns an error code according to Tab.
 10.

-For more details, see function COM\HVPSU2D\GetPSUEnable.
+For more details, see function COM HVPSU2D GetPSUEnable.

-The direct command ( $eBB \not O$ ) contains two Boolean characters (BB) for the variables PSU0 and PSU1, respectively.
-If the command is successful, the device responds with the same characters as the command.
+The direct command ( $eBB \notin$ ) contains two Boolean characters (BB) for the variables PSU0 and PSU1, respectively.
+If the command is executed successfully, the device responds by repeating the command characters.